-In his final foster home, he said the foster children were expected to eat meals at a table in a different room from their family.
+In his final foster home, he said foster children were expected to eat meals at a table in a different room from their family.
 He never felt he was really part of that family.
 His other foster brothers were lost to him as an adult, and now he wanted to find his real family and his birth parents.

-I’m thankful that he was able to spend time with our birth mother on and off before he died.
+I’m thankful that he was able to spend time with our first mother on and off before he died.
 He told me once that he had never had a relative who needed him for anything, and so with mixed feelings, he would help her with errands and to get things she needed.

-At that time I didn’t have a chance to meet Terry.
+In the next few years I also met my sister Jody.
+She and Terry were adopted together as toddlers.
+It gave me peace to know that they had each other.
+These were the two children that our grandmother told me about.
+At that time, I didn’t have a chance to meet Terry.
 Their adoptive parents did not really approve of Jody meeting another sibling, and I heard were somewhat disbelieving of our existence.
 (Terry Niska Watson is also sharing her story in this book.)